 Effects on Digestion and Absorption

-The resistance shown by GF animals to develop metabolic symptoms in response to over-nutrition is often thought to manifest because of impaired digestive efficiency, that it is just a result of less nutrients being available when digestion is not aided by microbes.
-This fits within the common perspective, but makes very little sense when considering that most of the diet-variants used to induce metabolic disease and obesity are hyper-refined, with the “active” ingredients that cause metabolic symptoms consisting mostly of disaccharides and triglycerides which are sufficiently processed by endogenous enzymes (which have also been shown to be present in comparable levels in GF and normal animals) to become available to the enterocytes for absorption.9)https://pubmed.ncbi.nlm.nih.gov/6760291/
+The resistance shown by GF animals to develop common symptoms of metabolic dysfunction in response to over-nutrition is often thought to manifest because of impaired digestive efficiency, that it is just a result of less nutrients being available when digestion is not aided by microbes.
+This fits within the common perspective, but makes very little sense when considering that most of the diet-variants used to induce metabolic disease and obesity are hyper-refined, with the “active” ingredients that cause metabolic symptoms consisting mostly of disaccharides and triglycerides which are sufficiently processed by endogenous enzymes (which have also been shown to be present in comparable levels in GF and normal animals) to become available to the enterocytes for absorption.10)https://pubmed.ncbi.nlm.nih.gov/6760291/

 Similar Capacity to Digest and Absorb Refined Diets